OksanaSam/OksanaSam/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: if you wanna be friends, bring me some macaroons <img src="https://img.icons8.com/ios/10/000000/macaron.png"/>
 - ⚡ Favourite quote: If you think you can do a thing or think you can't do a thing, you're right.
 Henry Ford
-- ⚡ Favourite author: Jean-Paul Sartre
+- :book: Favourite author: Jean-Paul Sartre

 Check out my repos.
 Please feel free to submit a PR if you have some suggestions <img src="https://img.icons8.com/clouds/100/000000/laptop.png"/>